 Current Management Practices & Policies:

 The Laguna Madre is managed by the federal government as it is part of Padre Island National Seashore.
 However, a large amount of the land surrounding the lagoon is privately owned.
-As a result, managing the health and water quality for this hypersaline aquatic ecosystem has become increasingly complex and difficult.
-Currently, the National Park Service collects in-situ data from limited locations to monitor different water properties of the Laguna Madre, such as temperature, pH, turbidity, and salinity.
+As a result, managing the health and water quality of this hypersaline aquatic ecosystem has become increasingly complex and difficult.
+Currently, the National Park Service collects in situ data from limited locations to monitor different water properties of the Laguna Madre, such as temperature, pH, turbidity, and salinity.

 Decision Support Tools & Benefits: